All About Post Accident Drug Testing

 Laws Governing the Responsibilities of an Employer

-The employer’s interest should not only be focused on financial gain, but also the welfare of the people that works for the company.
+The employer’s interest should not only be focused on financial gain, but also the welfare of the people that work for the company.
 The following should be recognized in order to provide a safe work environment for employees:

 - An employer should be able to provide a workplace that is free from serious hazards and must comply with the rules and regulations as imposed under the OSH Act.